Business Term Loan For E-Commerce

 Notable E-Commerce Lenders in 2026

-Online fintech lenders like Bluevine, Fundbox, and OnDeck serve a broad small business audience and can work for e-commerce sellers who also have strong bank statement history.
+Online fintech lenders like Bluevine, Fundbox, and OnDeck serve small businesses broadly and work for e-commerce sellers.

-For sellers with 2+ years of history and good personal credit, SBA 7(a) loans through community banks remain the cheapest capital available for larger loan amounts.
+For sellers with 2+ years of history and good personal credit, SBA 7(a) loans through community banks remain the cheapest capital.

 Online store financing options for Amazon sellers and DTC brands